 Isabella Sassi Farìas was born in Como in 1978, where she currently lives.
 Due to her family origins she has both Italian and Chilean background and nationality.
 She studied architecture at the University IUAV in Venice and one year at the FAUP in Porto, where she soon developed an interest in photography, studying with Guido Guidi and Lewis Baltz.
 She works as an architectural and landscape photographer, focusing primarily on interiors, reuse, product design and exhibitions projects, as well as portraits and still life.
 She currently collaborates with magazines, architects and designers in Italy, Switzerland and abroad.

-Urban Reports is a collective of documentary photographers working on architecture and landscape.
+Urban Reports is a collective of documentary photographers and independent researchers working on architecture and landscape.

 A European network of professionals able to activate partnerships and collaborations at the international level and develop projects and reportages at the urban and territorial scale.

-Formed by photographers-architects from various European cities, Urban Reports proposes the use of photography as a visual tool to investigate and explore contemporary landscapes.
-Born from a common desire to share each other’s professional experience and a vivid passion for urban chronicles, Urban Reports researches and documents today’s urban condition.
+Formed by photographers and researchers with a common background in architecture, based in different European cities, Urban Reports proposes the use of photography as a visual tool to investigate and explore contemporary landscapes.
+Born from a common desire to share each other’s professional experience and a vivid passion for urban chronicles, Urban Reports researches and documents today’s landscape condition.

-Working simultaneously, yet from different contexts, the collective experiences a jointed and multifaceted cooperation that makes photography a reading tool for contemporary territorial identity and a visual evidence of how the habits, society and economy may influence and affect places and the urban space.
+Working simultaneously, yet from different contexts, the collective experiences a jointed and multifaceted cooperation that makes photography a reading tool for the contemporary identity of shifting territories and a visual evidence of how the habits, society and economy may influence and affect the space.
 The collective runs researches and documentation works and provides support to urban and territorial policies.

 In addition the emergence of new economies, energy innovation, sustainable mobility, internet and big data are all factors which contribute to change the identity of our landscapes determining a dynamic redefinition of their collective imaginary.
 But how much do we know about our contemporary landscapes?
 How can we describe them?
 How to contribute to recompose a new territorial narrative?

-Urban Reports “seeks to recover a more concrete landscape experience [..] looking at the landscape as the true object of observation and exploration, free from movement, sounds and characters.”
+Urban Reports seeks to recompose a more concrete landscape experience looking at the landscape as the true object of observation and exploration.

 A working method to observe and understand territorial dynamics in support of other disciplines and in cooperation with commonly used tools such as demographic, socio-economic data and GIS.
 The goal is to contribute to the design process encouraging the reflection on the identity of the places and their possible scenarios of transformation.
 On the one hand, this approach opens up to new perspectives and new possibilities for analysis; on the other hand, it is powerful means of communication that can nurture a new collective imaginary and build a territorial narrative capable of reaching out a broad variety of actors and stakeholders, such as professionals working in the urban planning field, including a wider public. ─